emme-e/TEMPTRACK/README.md

 - 2nd change some parameters (ie. temp enviroment, initial temp of the object)
 - 3rd model (prediction) what the temperature change is (ie. a graph, and measuring specific values)
 - 4th record the real life version of the prediction
-- 5th compare to our model (ie. have a null and alternative hypothsis to see if we should accept our model).
+- 5th compare to our models (ie. have a null and alternative hypothsis to see if we should accept our model).

         - we can use newtons law of cooling for an object containing water.
         - Fourier’s Law of Heat Conduction for solid objects